-We design Cambridge IGCSE syllabuses based on learners having about 130 guided learning hours for each subject during the course.
-The number of hours a learner needs to achieve the qualification will vary according to local practice and their previous experience of the subject.
+We design Cambridge IGCSE syllabi based on learners having about 130 guided learning hours for each subject during the course.
+The number of hours learners need to achieve the qualification will vary according to local practice and their previous experience with the subject.

-Availability and timetables
+Availability and Timetables